Pushkar Mela

 Pushkar-FairPeoples visit the festival mainly for cattle trading and to take a bath in the sacred water of Pushkar Lake to get absolved of their past sins and to get free from the bondage of life.

-It is also believed that all the wishes fulfilled by those who take holy bath in the Lake.
+It is also believed that all the wishes are fulfilled by those who take a holy bath in the Lake.

 Importance Of Pushkar:

-The location where that the lotus dropped was known as the holy city Pushkar.
+The location where the lotus dropped was known as the holy city of Pushkar.

-Pushkar is one of the 5 Dhams that means sacred places or even pilgrimages which has the higher respect by Hindus, others currently being Badrinath, Puri, Rameswaram, and Dwarka.
+Pushkar is one of the 5 Dhams which means sacred places or even pilgrimages which has the higher respect by Hindus, others currently being Badrinath, Puri, Rameswaram, and Dwarka.

-Pushkar-FairIt was stated in conflict Lord Brahma murdered the demon Vajra Nabh having a lotus flower, whose petals drifted right down on the ground and landed at three regions of Pushkar whereby lakes awakened up.
+Pushkar-FairIt was stated in conflict Lord Brahma murdered the demon Vajra Nabh a lotus flower, whose petals drifted right down on the ground and landed at three regions of Pushkar whereby lakes awakened.

-Pushkar Lake surrounded by 52 bathing Ghats and more than 400 Hindu temples.
+Pushkar Lake is surrounded by 52 bathing Ghats and more than 400 Hindu temples.

 Accommodations During Pushkar Fair: